Kimtuthap97/kidscode-object-detection/yolov3-webcam/README.md

-# Simple COMPUTER VISION with Demo
+# Simple Object Detection with YoloV3

 ### Overview

-This project aims to create a Live Demo for Object Detection via web-cam.
+This project aims to create a Live Demo for Object Detection via web-cam.\

 ---

-##### Checklist
+#### Checklist

 **Object Detection**